 Monday market at Noordermarkt

-The most famous market for hipster is the Monday morning market at Noordermarkt in the Jordaan District.
-The market is quite larges, but because of its popularity, it is advised to come early.
+The most famous market for hipsters is the Monday morning market at Noordermarkt in the Jordaan Quarter.
+The market is quite large, but because of its popularity, it is advised to come early.
 It gets really busy!

 The Amsterdam Noordermarket has a large variety of good priced fashion, vintage clothing, vintage furniture, second hand clothes, shoes and so on.
 There are also obscure artifacts and antiques found here, books, old records, lamps.
 You can bargain a good price.
 The market is only in the morning.
 From the city center, cross all the 4 canals (Singel, Herengracht, Keizersgracht and Prinsengracht).
 The market sits by the Noorder Church.
 Or take tram 3 or 10 from Leidseplein.